pr1m0x/changers.org/README.md

 ### Rich Text Editor
 - Create your petition description and style it

-### Responsive
-- Web responsiveness

-## More Facts
-### Main Technologies
-- Typescript
-- PUG Engine
-- SASS
-- Tailwindcss
-- Webpack
-- JWT Token Auth

-### Models
-- 2 Models
-- User & Petition

-### CRUD
-- Full CRUD Operations for Petition Model

-### Image upload via cloudinary
-- Images are stored in cloudinary cloud

 ## 🐞 Known Bugs & Todos
 ### Images
-- No default image is created when user created petition without a banner
+- No default/placeholder image is added to petition if no banner is uploaded
-- Images are not cropped into right format
+- Images are not cropped & sclaed down into right format

 ### Design
 - Not fully responsive